-Xconomy: Scaleworks Sells Source Code Manager Assembla to Houston-based Idera
+Xconomy: Scaleworks Sells Source Code Manager Assembla to Houston's Idera

-Scaleworks Sells Source Code Manager Assembla to Houston-based Idera
+Scaleworks Sells Source Code Manager Assembla to Houston’s Idera

 San Antonio—Scaleworks business Assembla has sold for an undisclosed price to Houston-based Idera, a company that owns various business-to-business, developer-focused software companies.